-If cheating or plagiarism is believed to have occurred, the teacher will invite the student to a meeting, where the teacher will explain and allow the student a chance to also explain, according to the above guidelines.
+If cheating or plagiarism is believed to have occurred, the teacher will invite the student to a meeting, where the teacher will explain the charges and allow the student a chance to also explain, according to the above guidelines.

-A student wishing to contest a plagiarism or cheating charge must submit a statement in writing, along with any documentary evidence that they are able to furnish, to the EAP Coordinator within 2 weeks.
+A student wishing to contest a plagiarism or cheating charge must submit a statement in writing, along with any documentary evidence that he/she is able to furnish, to the EAP Coordinator within 2 weeks.

 This should be in English, unless the student feels unable to fully explain themselves in English.
-In this case the student must seek language support from Student Affairs.
+In this case, the student must seek language support from Student Affairs.

-Please note that while Student Affairs is happy to provide language support, the role of Student Affairs is not to act as a mediator between student and faculty.
+Please note that while Student Affairs is happy to provide language support, the role of Student Affairs is not to act as a mediator between the student and the faculty member.

 The EAP Coordinator will then consult with the relevant instructor and meet with the Dean, where a decision on the matter will be made.
 If the student wishes to appeal the Coordinator and Dean's decision, they may ask for a committee decision, which will be the final decision.